GeoscienceAustralia/ptha/propagation/SWALS/examples/circular_island/README.md

 linear shallow water equations, using grid nesting to better resolve the island.
 The offshore wave is generated using a Flather boundary condition with periodic waves travelling from east to west.
-This generates the desired offshore wave field while enabling radiation of outgoing waves from the domain.
+This generates the desired offshore wave field while enabling radiation of outgoing waves from the model.

 To focus on the periodic steady-state solution, we reset the stored tsunami maxima after an initial burn-in period, which is long enough to allow the model to reach steady state.